deriveitCreator/deriveit/README.md

 	- `/setCookie`: contains the code for changing the design number and storing it in cookies.
 	- `/sendEmail`: contains the api to email client feedback to me.
 	- `/getTopicLinks`: contains a `POST` function which gets all the subtopics and article title of a particular topic.
+	- `/getArticleContent`: contains a `POST` function which returns the page content for a particular article.
 	- `/contents`: contains all article contents.

 ### [topic], [subTopic] and [article] folders